brillout-test/repage-test/docs/usage.md

 };
 ~~~

 Note that we also set `htmlIsStatic: true` to tell Repage that the page is HTML-static.
-Because the page is HTML-static it will be included in the output of `getStaticPages()`.
+Because the page is declared as HTML-static,
+it will be included in the output of `getStaticPages()`.

-We don't always have to implement `renderToDom` and `renderToHtml` directly ourselves.
+We don't have to implement `renderToDom` and `renderToHtml` ourselves.
 Instead, we can use a plugin that implements them for us.
 For example,
 by using the `@repage/renderer-react` plugin,
-the page only needs to provide a React component to the page object's `view` property
+the page only needs to provide a React component to the page object
 and the plugin implements the two render functions `renderToHtml` and `renderToDom`.
 Let's look at a page defined like that.